dad/evoli/trunk/README.txt

    ./configure
    make

-The build structure has been tested with automake v 1.9, and may not work with earlier versions of automake.
+The build structure has been tested with automake v1.9, and may not work with earlier versions of automake.

 For a quick test of some components: